 Grayson College guarantees that courses taken at the College, selected from an official degree plan, will transfer to any selected public-supported college or university in Texas.
-When a student and an authorized counselor or division dean signs a document listing the student's course of study for a program, this document is considered an official degree plan.
-If a student takes courses accordingly and he/she is not accepted at the public-supported college or university Grayson College will offer to the student, from curriculum as shown in the appropriate edition of the General Catalog, alternate courses that are acceptable, without the cost of tuition/fees to the student.
-The College will make this guarantee for all new college students who file an official degree plan with the GC Counseling Services Center.
-The College will make this guarantee for all presently enrolled students after an authorized counselor, or division dean reviews an up-to- date transcript and develops an official degree plan, presented by the student to the College Counseling Services.
+When a student and an authorized Success Coach or division dean signs a document listing the student's course of study for a program, this document is considered an official degree plan.
+If a student takes courses accordingly and he/she is not accepted at the public-supported college or university, Grayson College will offer to the student, from curriculum as shown in the appropriate edition of the General Catalog, alternate courses that are acceptable, without the cost of tuition/fees to the student.
+The College will make this guarantee for all new college students who file an official degree plan with the Success Coach Offices.
+The College will make this guarantee for all presently enrolled students after an authorized counselor, or division dean reviews an up-to-date transcript and develops an official degree plan, presented by the student to the Success Coach Offices.
 In the event of a dispute over the transferability of a Grayson College course at a state-supported college or university, the student must notify Grayson College.
 If the College cannot resolve the dispute with the college or university, then Grayson College will provide the student - within one year from the time of the dispute - alternate and appropriate courses without the cost of tuition/fees.
-(See 2016/2017 Catalog, page 54).